How to Reduce Heating and Cooling Costs

 I’ve seen cases where homeowners keep their thermostats at a static temperature 24/7, fearing that "re-cooling" a house takes more energy than maintaining a temperature.
 This is a persistent myth.
 The greater the difference between the indoor and outdoor temperature, the faster your home loses energy.
 Letting the house drift closer to the outside temperature when you are away actually saves a massive amount of cumulative energy.

-Strategic Solutions for Long-Term Savings
+Strategic Savings Ideas

 Precision Temperature Management with Smart Controllers